-StartNews34% of Brazilians do not feel financially included
+Home News 34% of Brazilians do not feel financially included

-34% of Brazilians do not feel financially included
+34% of Brazilians do not feel financially included.

-For Igor Castroviejo, commercial director of 1datapipe, a consumer insights platform via Artificial Intelligence, many of the reasons why so many people cannot access credit are due to traditional assessment models used by institutions.
-Unfortunately, the autonomous agencies still rely on very superficial and outdated sources of information, so many potential clients go unnoticed due to the lack of depth of the companies themselves.
+According to Igor Castroviejo, commercial director of 1datapipe, a consumer insights platform using Artificial Intelligence, a large part of the reason why so many people cannot obtain credit is due to the traditional evaluation models used by institutions.
+"Unfortunately, credit bureaus still rely on very superficial and outdated sources of information, so many potential clients go unnoticed due to a lack of depth on the part of the companies themselves."

 E-Commerce Update